M1-CHPS/glhpc/docs/lecture2.md

 # Compilation & Assembly

-Assembly is as close to the machine we can get, and is architecture dependant:
+Assembly is as close to the metal we usually get, and is architecture dependant:

 - Intel and AMD use the x86 Instruction Set
 - x86 has multiple extensions (FMA, sse, avx, avx512, etc.)